stchris/passage/README.md

 ## Use with care

 This project is in development, not ready for serious use.
-A lot of things might change, especially regarding the storage format which right now has one big downside: it leaks entry names.
+Things might break.
+That being said, please use it and report any issues.

 ## Installation